borismichel/quizsenseopen/README.md

 ![Quiz Sense Image](./resources/2019-03-01-12_25_58-Window.png)

-The project consinsts of 3 backend components that handle communication to Qlik Sense, the telegram interface and a database to keep track of questions and scores.
+The project consists of 3 backend components:
+* communication to Qlik Sense
+* the telegram interface
+* and a database to keep track of questions and scores.

 ![Quiz Sense Image](./resources/Quiz-Sense-Architecture.png)